gabeliss/tickX/README.md

 ### "No events showing"

-1. Check CloudWatch logs for the ECS service
+1. Check CloudWatch logs for the Lambda functions
-2. Verify the sync has run: `curl -X POST http://<api-url>/sync`
+2. Verify the sync has run: `curl -X POST https://<api-gateway-url>/sync`
 3. Check DynamoDB tables have data

 ### "Backend not responding"

-1. Check ECS service health in AWS Console
+1. Check API Gateway logs in CloudWatch
-2. Check ALB target group health
+2. Check Lambda function logs in CloudWatch
-3. Review CloudWatch logs at `/ecs/tickx-backend`
+3. Verify API Gateway integration configuration

 ### "CDK deploy fails"

-1. Ensure Docker is running (needed to build the image)
+1. Ensure AWS credentials are configured
-2. Ensure AWS credentials are configured
+2. Run `npm install` in the cdk directory
-3. Run `npm install` in the cdk directory
+3. Ensure Java 17 is installed (not Java 21 or 25)
-4. Ensure Java 17 is installed (not Java 21 or 25)
+4. Check Lambda function size limits

 ## Development Notes

-- The backend connects to the existing DynamoDB tables
+- The backend uses Lambda functions with API Gateway
 - Event data is limited to Chicago and New York (~9k events)
 - Keyword search uses DynamoDB Scan (plan to migrate to OpenSearch for production)
-- The sync job runs daily at 4 AM UTC automatically
+- The sync job runs daily at 4 AM UTC via EventBridge